Some posts contain compensated links. Please read this disclaimer for more info.

 How To Get To Sunny Beach

-From Sofia, you can get to Sunny beach in four different ways.
+From Sofia, you can get to Sunny Beach in four different ways.
 Through train, bus, car or take a flight to Varna.
-The latter option would be the most pricey and longest because from Varna you would still have to figure out how you were getting to Sunny Beach.
+The latter option would be the most pricey and longest because you would still have to figure out how you were getting to Sunny Beach from Varna.

 What we ended up doing was we traveled from Varna to Sunny Beach.
-This is a shorter route and there are a few ways to get there using train, bus or taxi.
+This is a shorter route, and there are a few ways to get there using train, bus, or taxi.
 We ended up choosing the bus.
-On the internet, it says it takes an hour and a half but it definitely was more like two and a half hours as they take frequent stops for “smoke breaks”.
+It says it takes an hour and a half on the internet, but it definitely was more like two and a half hours as they take frequent stops for “smoke breaks.”

-If you are coming with family, day time is the best time to explore Sunny Beach.
-The main arrears to explore is by the beach and along the strip.
+If you are coming with family, the daytime is the best time to explore Sunny Beach in Bulgaria.
+The main area to explore is by the beach and along the strip.
 The beach is nice and sandy although the water is nothing to write home about.
-Still, we managed to dip in the sea and we instantly noticed that we could float a bit more than if you were in a pool or a regular ocean because of the higher salt content.
-It definitely is the thing to do on days when the sun gets too hot.
+Still, we managed to dip in the sea, and we instantly noticed that we could float a bit more than if we were in a pool or a regular ocean because of the higher salt content.
+It definitely is one the best Sunny Beach activities on days when the sun gets too hot.

-Along the beach, there are various different family-based activities including Luna Park and Action Aqua Park.
-I can’t speak too much into this as I was traveling with two other single guys but apparently the Action Aqua Park is actually quite good as far as water parks go.
+Along the beach, there are various family-based activities in Sunny Beach, including Luna Park and Action Aqua Park.
+I can’t speak too much into this as I was traveling with two other single guys, but apparently, the Action Aqua Park is actually quite good as far as water parks go.

 Sunny Beach features a wide array of different shops all along the walkway that covers the whole strip.
-Going from one end to the other will take about an hour and a half including frequent stops at gift shops.
+Going from one end to the other will take about an hour and a half, including frequent stops at gift shops.
 These shops are quite popular places to visit in Sunny Beach among the summer crowds.

-Speaking of gift shops there are tons of them all along this walkway.
+Speaking of gift shops, there are tons of them all along this walkway.
 A lot of it is usually your typical novelty items like sailor hats that say Bulgaria on them, sunglasses, etc. You can try bargaining with some of these vendors.
-Some will bite some won’t but if you buy more than one item your chances become more favorable.
-You won’t find anything of high quality but it’s fun to just browse around and see what each place has.
+Some will bite, some won’t, but if you buy more than one item, your chances become more favorable.
+You won’t find anything of high quality, but it’s fun to browse around and see what each place has.

 Party Party Party In Sunny Beach

 The ironically named Flower Street is one of the best places to go in Sunny Beach, Bulgaria if you’re looking to party.
-It is home to tons of bars, clubs and strip clubs.
-You barely be able to go 20 feet without a club promoter trying to stop you to buy entry tickets.
-Be warned though, when they say that the club is popping, it’s usually not unless it is a more well-known bar.
+It is home to tons of bars, clubs, and strip clubs.
+You barely be able to go 20 feet without a club promoter trying to stop you from buying entry tickets.
+Be warned, though, when they say that the club is popping, it’s usually not unless it is a more well-known bar.

 The clubs that my friends and I went to were the Den Glade Viking Club and the Bounce Bar.
-The Bounce bar is not as popular but we always ended up back there every not as that was usually the most fun place.
-On some nights there were Bulgarian MC’s rapping and other nights they would just be bumping good beats throughout the night.
+The Bounce bar is not as popular, but we always ended up back there every time, which was usually the most fun place.
+On some nights, there were Bulgarian MC’s rapping, and other nights they would just be bumping good beats throughout the night.
 You can also order Hukka in the club or on the lounge on the deck outside.

 Another bar we tried to check out was the Cacao Beach Club.
-It’s one of the more prestigious clubs in Sunny beach but it is further away from the main hub in Flower Street, so we had to take a cab.
-Unfortunately, we found out that it was worthwhile to go during the weekends rather than the weekdays so we hastily had to take a cab back.
+It’s one of the more prestigious clubs in Sunny beach, but it is further away from Flower Street’s central hub, so we had to take a cab.
+Unfortunately, we found out that it was worthwhile to go during the weekends rather than the weekdays, so we hastily had to take a taxi back.

 Where To Eat At Sunny Beach

-Sunny Beach is not exactly the most well-known spot in Bulgaria for food but still, there are plenty of hidden gems around the area.
-My favorite restaurant I went to was the Marina restaurant which is managed by the sweetest elder lady, who made sure we would get a table.
-The staff was very courteous and the meal portions were gigantic.
+Sunny Beach is not exactly the most well-known spot in Bulgaria for food, but still, there are plenty of hidden gems around the area.
+My favorite restaurant I went to was the Marina restaurant, managed by the sweetest elder lady, who made sure we would get a table.
+The staff was very courteous, and the meal portions were gigantic.
 I had two full-sized chicken skewers with fries and some vegetables.
 I can’t remember being as full as I was after eating this delicious meal!
 The prices were also pretty reasonable as well.

-Other popular restaurants that you can visit in Sunny Beach include Hawaii restaurant and bar, Euphoria Bar & Grill.
-We didn’t get a chance to visit them but we heard from locals that those were good options.
-For fancier restaurants, we visited Restaurant Djanny which is one of the highest-rated restaurants in all of Bulgaria.
-If you are looking to impress a lucky lady and do some finer dining this would probably be the place to take her.
+Other popular restaurants you can visit in Sunny Beach include the Hawaii restaurant and bar, Euphoria Bar & Grill.
+We didn’t get a chance to visit them, but we heard from locals that those were good options.
+For fancier restaurants, we visited Restaurant Djanny, which is one of the highest-rated restaurants in all of Bulgaria.
+If you are looking to impress a lucky lady and do some finer dining, this would probably be the place to take her.

-If you end up doing the late-night circuit there are a bunch of late-night food trucks that will be open next to the pier that will serve your stomach some much-needed hamburgers, pizza and of course late night donairs.
+If you end up doing the late-night circuit, many late-night food trucks will be open next to the pier that will serve your stomach some much-needed hamburgers, pizza, and of course, late-night donairs.